Canadian Bet Explained

 What Is the Difference Between a Canadian Bet and a Lucky 31?

-Due to the increased number of outcomes, a Lucky 31 bet would require a much higher stake than a Super Yankee.
+Due to the increased number of combinations, a Lucky 31 requires a much higher stake than a Super Yankee.
 On the flip side, the potential return also increases.

 Parameter Canadian (Super Yankee Bet) Lucky 31 Bet